thiagokokada/BootCtr/README.md

 BootCtr - A simple boot manager for 3DS
 =======================================

-Based on 3DS Homebrew Launcher code by [Smealum][1].
-The original version is from [mashers][2], This version removed some unused code used by Homebrew Launcher that isn't necessary in a simple bootloader, and added some interesting new features.
+Based on 3DS Homebrew Launcher code by [Smealum][hbl].
+The original version is from [mashers][hbe], This version removed some unused code used by Homebrew Launcher that isn't necessary in a simple bootloader, and added some interesting new features.

+Any question can be done in the [official topic][ofc] in GBAtemp forum.

 Features
 --------